 Some Fitbits have characteristics of the best smartwatches, including advanced features, such as heart rate monitoring, mobile payments, access to an app store, color displays, even built-in GPS and on-screen workouts.
-Our roundup of the best Fitbit deals right now can help you score the one you want at a discount, too.
+We've tested all of the best Fitbits on the market while running, swimming, and sleeping to bring you this list of the best Fitbits on the market.

 What is the best Fitbit?